wp-plugins/google-drive-wp-media/readme.txt

 Features:

+* Shortcode button, insert shortcode to embed Google Drive file directly from your post editor.
 * Option to auto insert your Google Drive files into your WordPress Media Library.
 * Attach your Google Drive files to your posts.
 * Upload your files from your WordPress Administration to Google Drive.